B.A. Program in Journalism and Digital Communication

 - ARH 20151 History of Visual Arts II (3)

 - REL 2300 Intro to World Religion (3)

 Requirements for the Minor in Journalism and Media Studies

-The minor in JMS is available to students pursuing any other major at USF St. Petersburg.
-Students who wish to minor must apply for admission to the JMS program and must meet all admission standards required of majors.
+The minor in mass communication is available to students pursuing any other major at USF St. Petersburg.
+Students who wish to minor must apply for admission to the mass communication program and must meet all admission standards required of majors.

-The minor in MC/JMS requires a minimum of 18 hours of program coursework, including:
+The minor in Mass Communication requires a minimum of 18 hours of program coursework, including: